Nesvilab/philosopher/README.md

 - FDR filtering with custom algorithms.

   - Two-dimensional filtering for simultaneous control of PSM and Protein FDR levels.
-  - Sequential FDR estimantion for large data sets using filtered PSM and proteins lists.
+  - Sequential FDR estimation for large data sets using filtered PSM and proteins lists.
   - PickedFDR for scalable estimations.
   - Razor peptide assignment for better quantification and interpretation.